ReconCycle/raspberry_reconcycle_init/README.md

 ### Set ROS_IP

-Find your Raspberry's IP with ifconfig, and write it to
+Find your Raspberry's IP with ifconfig, and write it to ros_ip.txt, for example "192.168.0.1"

 ```sh
 nano ros_ip.txt